-This policy paper outlines key benefits and risks of open banking and digital currencies to provide attendees of the Future of Money event - and other interested Canadians - with a foundation for discussion about what can and should be done to find the right regulatory approach.
-It provides options, but not answers, because how we regulate the future of money must be decided collectively.
+This policy paper outlines key benefits and risks of open banking and digital currencies and served as a foundation for discussion among attendees of the Future of Money Event about what can and should be done to find the right regulatory approach.
+The discussions at FOM2022 advanced understanding of the issues while revealing key areas in need of further attention.
+A diversity of views about the benefits and risks of financial innovation were shared at the event, and while there is ongoing disagreement about the specifics of regulatory approaches, there appears to be an emerging consensus that regulation to enable innovation and protect consumers is necessary.
+This paper provides regulatory options, but not answers, to help guide future deliberation.
+Indeed, how we regulate the future of money must be decided collectively.

 Financial innovation and regulation are not merely about money - but about how a society shapes its collective economic and social life.
-Given the rapid diffusion of open banking and digital currencies in Canada and their possible effects, there is an urgent need for discussion and action to ensure our future is one we choose, and not one chosen for us through drift and circumstance.
+Given the rapid diffusion of open banking and digital currencies in Canada and their possible effects, we need to continue the conversation and move towards action to ensure that our future is one we choose, and not one chosen for us through drift and circumstance.